allhandsactive/Project-Gopher-Taskmaster-Determination/2011-5-5/recap.md

 Personal Projects
 -----------------
-### Y U NO FINISH THESE?!
-+ Oishi wants to be reminded about papercraft hands
+### T's that GD'd
 + Nate will remind Oishi about papercraft by May 12th